Dee68/pp5/README.md

   - Rathan does really well to cover off correctly extending the user model through the django documentation and filled in some knowledge gaps I had.

 ##### Chat GPT
-  - For this project I had personally written 3-4 blog articles focusing on SEO and related to the niche of this project.
+  - For this project I had personally written 3 blog articles focusing on SEO and related to the niche of this project.
-  - However once I deployed the project my articles were lost for some reason.
   - To save time and also to try out some AI resources I have used ChatGPT to write my blog articles.
   - These articles were not written by myself.
-  - I provided the title of the article and instructed the AI application to write a blog related post for a mens e-commerce store.
+  - I provided the title of the article and instructed the AI application to write a blog related article for a sewing machine e-commerce shop.
   - The final articles were off and requires some tweeking to make sense and then were formatted for this site.

 ##### Remove.bg